Skip to content

 CREATE TABLE tb_user_email_lookup (

-fk_user BIGINT REFERENCES tb_user(pk_user)
+fk_user BIGINT NOT NULL REFERENCES tb_user(pk_user)

 );